 - If there are any no-follow links in your list, you must dig deeper and find out if there are more due to spammy techniques.

 - Ensure that your website has other sites linking to your deeper internal pages since most of them typically land on your homepage.

 - Weed out keyword stuffing and irrelevant anchor text; after all, it’s not going to be long before you get caught by the search engines.

 You must also consider checking the link profile growth over time.
-You can use the Backlink Progress and Linking Domains graphs to fulfill this purpose.
+Again, you can use the Backlink Progress and Linking Domains graphs to fulfill this purpose.

 2. Time to weigh your links against your competitor’s

-Your link audit will help you with wholesome results only when it is comparable to your industry counterparts’ link profile.
+Your link audit will help you with wholesome results only compared to your industry counterparts’ link profiles.
 You can use tools to compare the performance of your competitors’ backlink profile against yours when weighed for certain link factors.
 Here’s what you can do:

 - You can look for their SEO backlinking strategy and tap into the ones that you are missing.

 - You can also pick on ideas regarding the anchor text owing to the anchor diversity that works for every site’s optimization.

 - Highlight new link building opportunities